Launching a business takes a leap of faith. But don’t leap without a parachute!

 - Surround yourself with the right people

 Successful entrepreneurs have one thing in common: they’re surrounded by the right people.
-As soon as you create your company, be sure to set up a network of professionals: mentors, financial advisors, accountants, tax specialists, lawyers, notaries, marketing experts and trainers.
+As soon as you create your company, be sure to set up a network of professionals: mentors, financial advisors and/or planners, accountants, tax specialists, lawyers, notaries, marketing experts and trainers.
 In addition to offering useful advice, these professionals have skills that complement yours and will act as a safety net.

 - Determine the legal status of the business